VoltrexKeyva/string_toolkit.h/README.md

 ```

 ### Dynamically concatenate two or more strings together
 Like `strcat` but you can specify more than two strings, and you don't need to specify the fixed string length for the result.
-Returns `NULL` if one of the strings specified are empty.
+Returns `NULL` if one of the strings specified is empty.
 ```c
 char * cat = st_dynamic_concat(3, "Something", " super ", "awesome!");
 // returns "Something super awesome!"